 - A comparison of Japanese and Chinese Culture – What are the similarities?
 What are the differences?
-This presentation will introduce some customs, culture, and fun facts for the audience.
+This presentation will introduce some customs, culture, and fun facts to the audience.

 (Presentations can be adjusted down to 30 minutes or up to 60 minutes).

-- $50 (An extra modest donation to our Education Programs would be much appreciated)
+- $60 (An extra modest donation to our Education Programs would be much appreciated) / Virtual = $50

-- A transportation fee may also be applicable.
+- A transportation and parking fee may also be applicable.

 Student Outreach Programs

-- Introduction to Japan (K – 5th grade): What is school like in Japan?
+- Introduction to Japan (K – 5th grade): What is a school like in Japan?
 What’s their lifestyle like?
 What kinds of clothes do they wear?
 What do they eat?
 Discover the answers in this interactive show-and-tell program.

-Program fee: $50 plus the material fee as indicated.
+Program fee: $60 plus the material fee as indicated.
 Through a kamishibai (Japanese picture story), discover a folk tale from Japan.
-Afterwards, have fun with a related hands-on activity!
+Afterward, have fun with a related hands-on activity!

-- The Japanese Zodiac (K-3rd): Discover the twelve animals of the Japanese Zodiac. ($2/student)
+- The Japanese Zodiac (K-5th): Discover the tale of the twelve animals of the Japanese Zodiac. ($2/student)

-- Kon and Pon (K – 3rd): (Two part story-double length) In this story, Kon, a fox, and Pon, a raccoon dog, who live on different sides of a mountain river became friends.
+- Kon and Pon (K – 3rd): (Two-part story; double-length.)
+In this story, Kon, a fox, and Pon, a raccoon dog, who live on different sides of a mountain river become friends.
 Their families have never gotten along, but Kon and Pon’s friendship changes everything. ($2.50/student, 1 hour)